3.4.5 Cross-border intercultural dialogue and co-operation

 The Ministry of the Interior supports projects under its policy for asylum-seekers.
 It determines its priorities on an annual basis.
 The Ministry of Labour and Social Affairs announces a grant procedure annually for projects to support the integration of foreigners, mostly the integration of vulnerable groups of immigrants like women.

 Intercultural dialogue is also supported by private foundations like the Czech-German Fund of the Future, the Forum 2000 Foundation (support for cultural and ethnic tolerance in young democracies), the Tolerance Foundation (general support for intercultural dialogue), the Open Society Fund (the International East-East Program) and the Committee of Good Will – Olga Havlová Foundation (a programme for human rights and Roma people).

-Many smaller cross-border projects of cultural cooperation are supported by the Structural Funds – the programme of Inter-regional Cooperation within Goal 3 – European Territorial Cooperation.
+Many smaller cross-border projects of cultural cooperation were supported by the Structural Funds – the programme of Inter-regional Cooperation within Goal 3 – European Territorial Cooperation.

 In the CR, there are many non-governmental organisations that deal with some form of cross-border intercultural dialogue.
 For example, Archa Theatre systematically works with this topic in its arts projects.
 In 2008, it prepared the successful project "Archa Theatre: No speech, no problem..." in cooperation with the Arts Institute, the One World Festival and the Colours of Ostrava festival (http://www.archatheatre.cz).
 Another example is the civic association Mamapapa, which is dedicated to international interdisciplinary projects in the CR and the Balkans and deals mostly with creative work involving the Vietnamese community in the CR.
 The Multicultural Centre Prague and the Brno Cultural Centre rank among the most important culture centres involved in this field of work.
 More information on multicultural projects is available at: http://www.mezikulturnidialog.cz.